Montsoreau: The Most Beautiful Villages of France

 Montsoreau is part of The Most Beautiful Villages of France (Les Plus Beaux Villages de France).
 Les Plus Beaux Villages de France is an association grouping 172 villages (as of 2022) considered as the most beautiful among the 32,000 villages of France.
 A selection committee studies the applications for membership submitted by the mayors of the municipalities concerned.
 The village must have less than 2000 inhabitants, have at least two historic monuments, and have a policy of preservation of the landscape which must be materialized in urban planning documents.
 Since July 2012, the association is part of the association The Most Beautiful Villages of the World.

 Population

-As of 2017, the official population of Montsoreau are 446 inhabitants according to the INSEE, the town thus losing 20% of its population since 1990.
 The demography of Montsoreau depends a lot on the activity of the town itself, second homes, and retirees.
 Montsoreau economy is centered on tourism, and agriculture, the number of its inhabitants is limited by the geographical constraints, the density of its habitat, and the fact that one part of the land of the city is devoted to the cultivation of Vines, and the agricultural facilities of winemakers (warehouses, winery, Wine cellars).
 However, the real estate pressure is relatively important in Montsoreau, it results from the high levels of protection of urban planning rules due to the different territorial classifications (UNESCO, National, Regional and Departmental), and leads naturally to an increase of the real estate prices.